 The only film critic to win the Pulitzer Prize, Roger Ebert collects his reviews from the last 30 months in Roger Ebert’s Movie Yearbook 2012.
 Forbes Magazine described Ebert as the “most powerful pundit in America.”
 In January 2011, he and his wife, Chaz, launched Ebert Presents at the Movies, a weekly public television program in the tradition that he and Gene Siskel began 35 years earlier.

 Since 1986, each edition of Roger Ebert’s Movie Yearbook has presented full-length movie reviews, with interviews, essays, tributes, journal entries, and “Questions for the Movie Answer Man,” and new entries in his popular Movie Glossary.

 Inside Roger Ebert’s Movie Yearbook 2012, readers can expect to find every movie review Ebert has written from January 2009 to July 2011, including The Social Network, Waiting for Superman, Inception, The King’s Speech, My Dog Tulip, The Human Centipede, and more.
 Also included in the Yearbook are:

-- In-depth interviews with newsmakers such as Muhammad Ali and Jason Reitman.
+- In-depth interviews with newsmakers and celebrities, such as John Waters and Justin Timberlake.

-- Essays on the Oscars, reports from the Cannes Film Festival, and entries into Ebert’s Little Movie Glossary.
+- Essays on the Oscars and reports from the Cannes and Toronto Film Festivals.

 About the Author: Roger Ebert is the Pulitzer Prize-winning film critic from the Chicago Sun-Times.
 His reviews are syndicated to more than 200 newspapers in the United States and Canada.
 The American Film Institute and the School of the Art Institute of Chicago have awarded him honorary degrees, and the Online Film Critics Society named his Web site, RogerEbert.com, the best online movie-review site.